Drink Driving banner

 • Urine Alcohol Limit: 107 milligrams (mg) of alcohol per 100ml of urine.

-Penalties and Sentencing Reforms
+Drink Driving Penalties and Sentencing Guidelines

 A drink driving conviction carries a mandatory minimum 12-month driving disqualification.
 However, modern sentencing guidelines have introduced more sophisticated court powers, including: